BLU3NINJ4/Advanced-Chat-setup-tutorial/README.md

 https://www.curseforge.com/minecraft/mc-mods/advancedchathud
 https://www.curseforge.com/minecraft/mc-mods/advancedchatlog

-If you want to keep optifine you have to put this in the mod folder too
+If you want to use optifine you need this mod called optifabric to make it compatible with fabric
 https://www.curseforge.com/minecraft/mc-mods/optifabric
 And also the optifine jar you get from
 https://www.optifine.net/downloads